-Best National Park for views: Khao Sam Roi Yot National Park
+Best National Park for viewpoints Thailand: Khao Sam Roi Yot National Park

 Praya Nakhon cave is one of the most famous areas inside the national park.
 Inside it has a small but striking blue shrine (which looks like a temple) inside an enormous cave.
 The hole in the roof of the cave allows the light to filter down where trees and plants are now growing.
 To get here you can hike about 30 minutes to the beach, and then another 30 minutes after that or take a boat around to the beach if you want to limit your hiking time.
 The views from the hike are definitely worth it as it goes all the way round the coastline, as you can see from the photo above.
-I think this is one of Thailand’s hidden gems and if you have time to spare I definitely recommend visiting this national park.
+This is one of Thailand’s hidden gems and definitely worth a visit.

 Sam Phraya beach is found just inside the national park.
 While not a beach for swimming, it’s worth a photo stop of the colourful fishing boats and to marvel at just how far the tide goes out – it seemed like it was on the horizon.

 Khao Daeng Viewpoint has been one of my favourite viewpoints in Thailand so far.
 It’s about a 30 minute hike up a fairly steep slope with rocks around, so I don’t recommend doing it in flipflops.
 The trail is only officially open from 8-3.30pm but some visitors risk it for a sunrise/sunset view which I am not sure I recommend but if you do decide to hike outside these hours then bring a flashlight for safety.
 I hiked during the afternoon and had these impressive views of both the mountains and the ocean.

 Getting to Khao Sam Roi Yot from Bangkok: Take a minivan from the Southern Bus terminal in Bangkok to Pranburi and then motorcycle taxi into Khao Sam Roi Yot.

 Khao Sam Roi Yot National Park Entrance Fee: 200 baht for foreigners

-Best National Park for elephants: Khao Yai National Park
+Best National Park near Bangkok : Sai Yok National Park